roddhjav/apparmor.d/docs/development/abstractions.md

 ### **`common/apt`**

-Minimal access to apt sources, preferences and configuration.
+Minimal access to apt sources, preferences, and configuration.

 ### **`common/bwrap`**

-Minimal set of rules for sandboxed program using `bwrap`.
+Minimal set of rules for sandboxed programs using `bwrap`.
 A profile using this abstraction still needs to set:

 - The flag: `attach_disconnected`
 - Bwrap execution: `@{bin}/bwrap rix,`